openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/basalNucleusOfTelencephalon
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Basal nucleus of telencephalon' is a telencephalic nucleus.
-It is part of the substantia innominata.
+   :definition: Is a telencephalic nucleus.
+Is part of the substantia innominata. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0010010) ('is_a' and 'relationship')]
-   :description: One of four major groupings of cholinergic neurons in the basal forebrain containing neurons that project widely to the cortex and amygdala (Butler and Hodos, Comparative Vertebrate Neuroanatomy, 3rd ed, 2005, pg 488)
+   :description: A group of neurons in the basal forebrain that has wide projections to the neocortex and is rich in acetylcholine and choline acetyltransferase.
+It undergoes degeneration in paralysis agitans and Alzheimer's disease. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0010010)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0101109
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0010010#basal-nucleus
    :name: basal nucleus of telencephalon